To add processing power to your Security Center system, you can add expansion servers that connect to the main server.

 - Select an existing Microsoft SQL Server instance to install the

-database on.
-Best Practice: Replace (local) with your machine name.
+As a best practice, replace (local) with your machine name.
 You must use your machine name if you are configuring the Directory for load balancing.
-For more information on load balancing, see Directory failover and load balancing.

 - Install a new database server